Church safety communication

 Duty you can see

-CHECKIN and STATUS answer the campus question: who is on post right now, even when volunteers are on different floors, wings, or lots with no line of sight.
+Use the STATUS keyword to answer the campus question: who is on post right now, even when volunteers are on different floors, wings, or lots with no line of sight, without adding to radio traffic.

 Discreet reach